U.S.A.

 Michael heads to the Academy to try and put away his sister Laurie/Kate and her son John at the Academy and it's a finale battle between Laurie/Kate and Michael to see who will survive.

-Although many fans said that this one was terrible I disagreed but it could've been better I must admit since most of it just takes place at the Academy.
+Bottom line is, although many fans said that this one was terrible I disagreed but it could've been better I must admit since most of it just takes place at the Academy.
+Some of the same producers from the recent sequel helped out on this one too.

 The film was on a bigger budget too.